5.20 CONSTRUCTION WORK ZONE TRAFFIC CONTROL

 5.36 CRASHWORTHY WORK ZONE DEVICES

 NCHRP 350 (National Cooperative Highway Research Program 350) Report or Manual for Assessing Safety Hardware (MASH) is the national standard for crash testing work zone signs and devices.
 The FHWA, in a letter to the Department on August 28, 1998 mandates that all work zone signs and devices being used on the National Highway System be NCHRP 350 compliant.
 The letter divided the various types of signs and devices into four categories.
-The Department has determined that all work zone signs and devices used on the entire Department administered highway system be NCHRP 350 compliant.
+The Department has determined that all work zone signs and devices used on the entire Department administered highway system be NCHRP 350 or MASH compliant.
 This DOES NOT include county roads or city streets.

 The four categories of work zone devices are defined as follows: